YYGS-Beijing: Asia in the 21st Century

-The Asia in the 21st Century (ATC) session of the Yale Young Global Scholars program aims to facilitate a deeper understanding of the region through an exploration of contemporary topics.
-Students will examine the cultures, histories, societies, politics, and economies of a wide range of Asian countries and analyze their influence on development at a national and international level.
+The Asia in the 21st Century (ATC) session aims to help young leaders in grasping a deeper understanding of the region through an exploration of contemporary topics.
+Participants will examine the cultures, histories, societies, politics, and economies of a wide range of Asian countries and analyze their influence on development at a national and international level.

 If you are intrigued by any of the following (or related) questions, the ATC session in Beijing may be a good fit:

 · How is the Chinese economy changing and how do these changes influence the world?

 · How did the current situation in North Korea evolve and what are potential next steps to resolving it?

 · What does soft power look like and what kind of potential does it have to influence international relations?

 · What is the relationship between cultural identity and national identity?